 - Simultaneous kicking and lost circulation.

-- Abandonment procedure allowing safe withdrawal of drill pipe to allow setting of cement plug.
+- Well Abandonment procedure allows the safe withdrawal of drill pipe to allow setting of cement plug.

 - Withdrawal of drill pipe to either set casing or repair existing casing strings.

 - High-pressure salt water flows where required kill mud weight approaches or exceeds the formation breakdown equivalent at some point in the open hole, usually the last casing shoe.